-We are so beat from a busy day, that all I can say about this dish is that … I should have not made it with shanks.
-The recipe calls for cutlets and yes, you need to use cutlets or chops.
-The market was out of them so I went with shanks, wrong plan for a quick and easy meal.
-Otherwise, rest of the dish was perfect.
+We are so beat from a busy day, that all I can say about this dish is that I should have not made it with shanks.
+This Donna Hay inspired recipe calls using cutlets or chops and since I had these shanks tucked away I decided to use them.
+It was a good call, in the end, it just took a bit longer.
 We love lentils, they are right up there with chickpeas.
-This salad was very light, crisp and refreshing the perfect side for a pan fried “cutlet”.
+This salad was very light, crisp and refreshing the perfect side for a pan-fried “cutlet” or shanks.

 *adapted from Donna Hay